Reggio Emilia: Boroughs

+Education

-The Reggio Emilia approach to preschool education was started by the schools of Reggio Emilia after World War II and is well known around the world.
+The Reggio Emilia approach to preschool education was started by the schools of Reggio Emilia after World War II and is well-known around the world.
 It is based and inspired on theories of Malaguzzi, Bruner, Vygotsky, Dewey, Piaget and Gardner.
 Reggio Emilia holds the Loris Malaguzzi International Centre, a modern structure where the Reggio Emilia approach is implemented, exported and spread around the world.

 Economy

 The economy of the province of Reggio Emilia was for a long time based on agriculture.
 One typical product, known worldwide and imitated, is Parmigiano-Reggiano cheese.
 Another is Lambrusco wine.
-Reggio Emilia produce also the "Balsamic Vinegar" a condiment for salad but also cheese, strawberries and many other dishes.

-In the twentieth century Reggio Emilia and its territory saw also a rapid development of small and medium industries, particularly in the sector of agricultural machinery.
-For more than 100 years, there has been a strong tradition that supported the development of consumers'cooperatives, as well as, building and banking cooperatives.
+Reggio Emilia also produces balsamic vinegar, a condiment for salad but also cheese, strawberries and many other dishes.
+In the twentieth century the city and its territory also saw a rapid development of small and medium industries, particularly in the sector of agricultural machinery.
+For more than 100 years, there has been a strong tradition that supported the development of consumers' cooperatives, as well as building and banking cooperatives.
 New developments in mechanics and information technology are at the origin of some new companies operating in mechatronics.
-Another well-established sector is the ceramic tiles industry (mainly concentrated in the districts of Scandiano and Casalgrande).
+Another well-established sector is the ceramic tile industry, mainly concentrated in the districts of Scandiano and Casalgrande.